top of page

 WORKING TO PASS THE NEW YORK HEALTH ACT

 About 2 million New Yorkers are currently uninsured.
-Millions more are underinsured, but may not know it.
-If something terrible happens to them, they may not be able to pay for the care they need.
-Every year hundreds of thousands of people wind up filing for bankruptcy because of medical debt.
+Most of us are underinsured, although we may not know it.
+You or your loved ones are probably underinsured.
+If something terrible happens, you may not be able to pay for the necessary healthcare.
+Every year hundreds of thousands of people lose all they have saved and wind up filing for bankruptcy because of medical debt.
+Every year people who have some sort coverage forgo needed treatment because it is too expensive.

 The U.S. spends more than $3 trillion on healthcare annually--nearly double per capita than any other nation.
 Yet our healthcare outcomes are far behind in nearly every category.
-Financial barriers and lack of access to care are significant drivers in these shameful health outcomes.
-Each year 1/3 of patients WITH INSURANCE go without prescribed medicines or fail to get the medical attention they need because of high deductibles and co-pays.
-Very serious financial issues are created for families or individuals when doctors or hospitals are out of the network covered by a particular policy.
+Financial barriers and lack of access to care are significant drivers of these negative health outcomes.
+Each year 1/3 of patients WITH INSURANCE go without prescribed medicines or fail to get the medical attention they need.
+Obstacles which can block the way to needed treatment include high deductibles and co-pays, denial of aproval for the treatment a physician says is necessary, and the right doctor or hospital not being in a plan's network.

-If we can get the New York Health Act passed, it will bring Medicare for All to New York.
-Besides making comprehensive quality healthcare both available and affordable for all New Yorkers, it could serve as a model for the whole of America.
+If we can get the New York Health Act passed, it will bring Medicare for All or single-payer healthcare to New York.
+Besides making comprehensive quality healthcare available and affordable for all New Yorkers, it could serve as a model for the rest of America.
 The single-payer system in Canada began in one province with a population of less than one million people.

 The facts and figures are there.
 It would save lives and money.
 It is doable.
 The problem is getting it up for a vote.
-Although the bill has enough co-sponsors in both houses of the New York State Legislature to pass if it comes up for a vote and all those cosponsors keep their commitments, we have been unable to get it up for a vote.
-The New York Progressive Action Network (NYPAN), to which we belong, is working with a coalition of groups to make that happen.
+Although the bill has enough co-sponsors in both houses of the New York State Legislature to pass if it comes up for a vote, we have been unable to get it up for a vote.

-You can learn more about the New York Health Act by visiting:
+You can learn more about the America's broken healthcare system and the New York Health Act by visiting our Patients Before Profits webpage by

 The City University of New York System (CUNY) was once a model for the whole country.
 The list of those who graduated from it, or who depended on it for an important part of their education, is both long and illustrious.
 It was an important bridge out of poverty and a component of New York's economic machine.
 Tuition was free.